SebastianBur/BookContents/README.md

 A Chapter Outline will be coming soon as soon as I'm done re-arranging and re-writing all of the content.
 The second edition is a major update to the previous book.
 In a practical sense, it's a completely new book, so much of the content is new and re-written that it hardly resembles the previous version.

 A lof of work went into comments like [these](https://github.com/CSharpWithUnity/BookContents/blob/7ec2e3d28f7da22cacb7c640791e57d5731970cc/Chapters/Chapter8/Assets/Linq.cs#L46-L58).
 The comments here help illustrate where the data is coming from and where it's going to.
-Each step of the process is numbered to help see what's going on.
+Each step of the process is numbered to help see what's going on..

 ``` CSharp
             int[] numbers = { 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 };